lemunozm/termchat/README.md

 to open the application in your terminal.

+By default, your computer user name is used.
-You can rename your user name using the argument `-u <name>`, or modified the multicast discovery address (see the application help `--help`).
+You can rename your this name using the argument `-u <name>`, or modified the multicast discovery address (see the application help `--help`).